 Football-loving cord-cutters will have an easy time watching the Super Bowl this Sunday, when the AFC champion Kansas City Chiefs will face champs from the NFC, the San Francisco 49ers.
 The game kicks off in Miami at 3:30 PM Pacific.

-We’ll show you how to catch both games—and the Super Bowl itself—even if you don’t have a cable- or satellite-TV subscription.
+Fox has the rights to broadcast the game this year.
+We’ll show you how to watch the game—and all those great commercials—even if you don’t have a cable- or satellite-TV subscription.

 Option one: Use an antenna

 Of the four major North American sports leagues, the NFL remains the only one you can still enjoy without a pricey cable subscription.
-All you need is an antenna that’s capable of pulling in your local CBS affiliate for the AFC game, and your local Fox channel for the NFC game.
+All you need is an antenna that’s capable of pulling in your local Fox affiliate to catch the big game.

 If you’re old enough, the thought of using an antenna probably conjures memories of temperamental “rabbit ears” and staticky images.
 Thanks to modern broadcast technology and over-the-air antennas, you can get a high-quality image that can, in some cases, be better than what you’d get with a subscription. come in a range of designs.

 If you live close enough to a broadcast tower, you might be able to use paper-thin indoor model such as our top pick, the Winegard FlatWave Amped.
 If you’re more distant, you might be better off with an antenna that mounts to your roof or on a freestanding mast.
 The Antennas Direct DB8e is our favorite in that category.
 Either way, all you need do is plug one into the tuner that’s a fixture of most modern TVs.